pasekji/bi-eha/imgur-bug-bounty.md

 # Imgur bug bounty report
 _"The most awesome images on the Internet."_

+_Imgur is the easiest way to discover and enjoy the magic of the Internet.
+It’s where you’ll find the funniest, most informative and inspiring images, memes, GIFs, and visual stories served up in an endless stream of bite-sized fun.
+Powered by a passionate community of people from all around the world, anyone can join to share cool stuff and vote the best to the top._

 Imgur bug bounty program is provided by [HackerOne.com](https://hackerone.com/imgur).

 ## Policy